Tampa Theatre: History

 Tampa Theatre was the first commercial building in Tampa to offer air conditioning.
 The theatre's interior resembles a romantic Mediterranean courtyard replete with old-world statuary, flowers, and gargoyles.
 On the ceiling is an artificial nighttime sky with stars on it.

 By the 1960s and 70s, many American movie palaces were demolished because the land beneath them became more valuable than the theatre operation.

 In 1973, the theatre faced the same fate.
 But the citizens rallied and committees were formed.
 City leaders became involved, and soon a deal was reached to have the City rescue the Tampa Theatre by assuming its leases.
 The Arts Council of Hillsborough County agreed to program and manage the Tampa Theatre with films, concerts, and special events.
 By the time the Theatre reopened in early 1978, the Tampa Theatre had become something of a national model on how to save an endangered theater.

 In 1992, restoration efforts were led by the Tampa Theatre Foundation after the building caught fire in 1991.
 The theatre presents and hosts over 600 events a year including a full schedule of the first run and classic films, concerts, special events, corporate events, tours, and educational programs.

 Since its rescue in 1978, the theatre has welcomed over five million guests including over one million school children for school field trips and summer camps in the context of one of Tampa's largest historic preservation projects.

 It was named to the National Register of Historic Places in 1978, is a Tampa City Landmark, and is a member of the League of Historic American Theatres.

 The theatre has undergone many restoration projects as well as equipment upgrades.
-The most recent restoration project was the replacement of the marquee which includes the vertical blade sign and the canopy.
-The completion was marked by the Marquee Lighting Ceremony which took place on January 16, 2004.
+The marquee and vertical blade sign were replaced in late 2003, and a public lighting ceremony was held on January 16, 2004.
+In April 2023, the City of Tampa’s Community Redevelopment Agency approved $14 million in funding for Phase II restoration work at the theatre.

 The theatre operates The Mighty Wurlitzer Theatre Organ and the instrument is played before nightly films.
 The organ is played and maintained by a team of volunteer organists from the Central Florida Theatre Organ Society.

 In the spring of 2013, during its 86th year of existence, efforts began to convert to digital picture and sound (with the exception of productions that are only available in the movie reel format) and screened a free showing of Samsara to celebrate the transition.
 The switch to digital occurred at a cost of $150,000.